 Go to your account settings by tapping the gear icon in the top right corner of your chat screen.
 Then, select the contact you wish to remove.
 You will have to tap “manage” and then select “remove contact” for each household member that you wish to disconnect from the contact.

-Only adults can delete accounts, so make sure you’re in your adult profile.
+Only adults can delete accounts, so make sure you’re in your adult profile (hint: if you see a purple header on your screen, you are in a kid profile; if you see a grey header you are in an adult account).
 Then, go to your account settings by tapping the gear icon in the top right corner of your chat screen.
 Select your profile or your kid’s and tap “Delete account” at the bottom of the screen.
 Deleting your account is permanent, and cannot be undone.

 Preserving data allows family and friends to keep viewing messages sent from the deleted user.
 The name and avatar for the deleted user will be visible in past conversations.
 Disabling “Preserve data” removes the user’s sent messages, name, and avatar from past conversations.